 Roz Carroll, Jocelyn Chaplin, Prophecy Coles, Marie-Helene Dalila-Boyle, Luise Eichenbaum, Marion Green, Maria Lazopoulou, Gail Lewis, Sissy Lykou, Dr Isha Mckenzie-Mavinga, Anna Motz, Dr Susie Orbach, Emma Palmer, Anna Santamouris, Foluke Taylor, Dr Maggie Turp, Heba Zaphiriou-Zarifi, ,

 - This content is available 24/7 for 1 year per subscription

 The core of these seminars were held in the aftershock of the 2018 #MeToo and ‘Time’s Up’ campaigns – an explosive moment in the history of gender relations that revealed not only the extent of institutionalised abuse perpetrated by powerful men, but also how a conspiracy of silence spanning decades had left survivors traumatised and abandoned.Read More...

 It seemed the right moment to explore the reality of women’s experience and how the field of psychotherapy was responding.
 From the founders of feminist therapy to new voices, this inspiring module reflects the particular stresses of being a woman, how we relate to these as therapists, and the growth of female-centred perspectives in our work.
 Our speakers:

-- Explore why women are three times more likely than men to self-harm
+- Explore why women are three times more likely to self-harm.

 - Offer a model for the psychology of female violence and ‘crimes against the body’.